Looking for the best books for beginning readers to

 Phonics Books for Beginning Readers

 I have a love-hate relationship with phonics books.
-There are some very popular collections that I do not like at all.
+There are some very popular collections that I do not like at all because they actually aren’t phonics books at all.

 It is very important that children are introduced to sounds and concepts slowly so they have time to process new information.
 It is important to start with the short vowel sounds (like the “i” i